-Chicago, Illinois — Beginning this week, the Eastland Disaster Historical Society will be commemorating the lives of "The 844" victims who perished in the Disaster in 1915.
+Chicago, Illinois — This is the fourth week where EDHS is commemorating the lives of the following people who were among "The 844" who perished in the Eastland Disaster.

-This week, we honor and celebrate the lives of the following 16 people who were among The 844 who perished in the Eastland Disaster:
+Chicago, Illinois — This week we commemorate and celebrate the lives of the following people who were among "The 844" who died nearly 100 years ago in the Eastland Disaster.

 We honor the lives of: Florence Begitschke (age 18); Agnes Behrendt (22), Gertrude Behrendt (17); William Belmonti (19); Anna Belsky (19); Anna Benes (20); Anna Benik (21); Samuel Benn (37); Leroy David Bennett (21); David G. Benson (25); Gertrud (Mrs. Gustav O.) Berg (35), Irene Berg (1); Myrtle J. Berglund (12); David A. Bergman (22); Harry D. Bergquist (15); and Anna Brenner (18).